totisama/harbour_todo_exercise/README.md

 ## Requirements (1%)

-Preferrably in the following order:
+Preferably in the following order:

-- Mutation: Create a new list
-- Query: Fetch lists of TODOs for given user (use your email)
+- Swap you own email for mine on `src/constants/email.ts`
 - Query: Fetch a single TODO list
 - Mutation: Delete a list
 - Mutation: Add a TODO